 How to Use DiskSpd Batch

-First, download DiskSpd from TechNet, and extract it to your hard drive on the server that you wish to test.
+First, download DiskSpd, and extract it to your hard drive on the server that you wish to test.
 Read the documentation that comes with it.

 Next, find the subdirectory that matches your system architecture (32 or 64-bit).
 This path becomes your location to the DiskSpd executable.